NNPDF/nnpdf/doc/sphinx/source/usage/api.md

 ## Introduction

-The API increases the usability of the `validphys2`/`reportengine` machinery in a development setting such as a Jupyter notebook.
-The API class uses the `reportengine.resourcebuilder` similarly to `validphys.app` which allows for declaritive input, a simple example of this would be:
+The API functionality allows the `validphys`/`reportengine` machinery to be readily leveraged in a development setting such as a Jupyter notebook.
+Any action available to `validphys` can be invoked by Python code, with the same parameters as a runcard.

+For example:

 ```python
 from validphys.app import API